gigalixir/gigalixir-cli/docs/source/modify-app/index.rst

 Mix vs Distillery vs Elixir Releases
 ------------------------------------

-Probably the hardest part of deploying Elixir is choosing which method of deploying you prefer.
-We typically recommend Distillery because it has the most features, but Mix is much simpler and Elixir releases give you a bit of both.
+Probably the hardest part of deploying Elixir is choosing which method of deploying you prefer, but don't worry, it's easy to change your mind later and switch.
+We typically recommend elixir releases because it is easy to set up and unlocks the most important features like observer.
 Here is a comparison table to help you choose.
-Any features not in the table are available for all three.

 =======================  =================== ======================= ===========
 Feature                  Mix                 Elixir Releases         Distillery